Where the Heart Is (British TV series): Cast and characters

 Auditions for the male leads proved difficult for casting directors, who were determined to find actors that matched the strength that Ferris and Lancashire offered their respective role.
 Anthony auditioned countless actors and was fearful that casting the wrong person as Peggy's husband Vic Snow would ruin the relationship dynamic they envisioned.
-Tony Haygarth auditioned and was cast as Vic; according to Anthony he stood out because "he had all the qualities of strength and humour - as well as the potential to be a bit grumpy."
+Tony Haygarth auditioned and was cast as Vic; according to Anthony he stood out because "he had all the qualities of strength and humour – as well as the potential to be a bit grumpy."
 Vic was scripted as a well loved family man but has never amounted to great success materially.
 Thomas Craig was selected to play Simon Goddard, Ruth's husband and Peggy's younger brother.
 Simon was one of the final original characters to be cast, with Thomas receiving the offer weeks prior to filming.
 He had auditioned for another role and during his audition he tried to sell some cheap fireworks.
 This caused Anthony to offer him the role of Simon because she thought his behaviour better suited Simon.
 The character of Simon was pivotal to the show, not only as Peggy's sibling but the owner of the local toilet paper factory.
 He was characterised as a Thatcherite but also liked being a part of his community.
 He was portrayed as "ruthless and ambitious" but his role of an employer made him one of Skelwhaite's main providers.
 William Ash was hired to play Peggy and Vic's son, Stephen Snow.
 He was transformed into the character that Pharoah had always wanted to create; the teenager keen to move away from a tight-knit community.
 This characterisation was what initially prompted Featherstone approach Pharoah to create the series.
 Stephen was portrayed as loath to end up like his father Vic, who had settled for a life time lived in a small community.
 Jessica Baglow completed the Snow family, playing Peggy and Vic's young daughter Lucy.

 Other original characters featured in the series included William Travis as factory worker Dick Lampard, Andrew Knott as Stephen's best friend Henry Green, Maggie Wells as part-time district nurse Patricia Illingworth and Laura Crossley as Deborah Allis.
 Graham Turner played Walter Charlton, a recurring character created by Pharoah.
-Anthony did disliked his "old man" characterisation and decided to rewrite him.
+Anthony disliked his "old man" characterisation and decided to rewrite him.
 Turner originally auditioned for another role in the series, but Anthony believed he fitted her plans for Walter.
 He has learning difficulties, which Anthony was keen to portray in Where The Heart Is.
 She thought that television series were often scared to fully explore learning difficulties and she wanted to show how people like Walter fit into a community.